 Tips for Consistent Quality Writing

 There's a problem with doing something well: Once is rarely enough.
-When you do something well, two things can happen: Other people begin to expect more of you, and You begin to expect more of yourself For a writer, this can be great.
-A well-done piece deserves the admiration it receives, and you [...]
+When you do something (like producing quality writing) well, two things can happen: Other people begin to expect more of you, and You begin to expect more of yourself For a writer, this can be great.
+A well-done piece deserves the admiration it receives, and [...]

 Using Personality “Tests” in Fiction

-Understand Personality to Connect with Audience & Write Strong Characters Who are your readers?
-Who are your characters?
+Understand Personality to Connect with Audience & Write Strong Fiction Characters Who are your readers of fiction?
+Who are your characters in fiction?
 How do you connect them?
-In essence, this is the challenge of the fiction writer -- replacing real people with believable ones, and then somehow making them real for the real ones.
-The connections?
-Personality.
-(Not even [...]
+In essence, this is the challenge of the fiction writer -- replacing real people with believable ones, and then somehow making them real for the real ones. [...]

 Emotion breaks across the page in poetry.
 I examine how Charles Bukowski hid vulnerability in his strength.